DolevGabay/varonis/README.md

 - **Audit Logs**: Logs that keep a detailed record of all configuration changes and actions performed by the framework.
 This includes user actions, automated changes, and remediation steps.

 ### 3. Databases:
 - **Configuration Database**: This database stores the current configurations and states of all monitored services.
 It acts as the central repository for the desired state of all configurations.
+This can be implemented as a table within a unified database or as a separate database if higher performance and scalability are needed.

-- **Misconfiguration Database**: A dedicated database for logging all detected misconfigurations along with their current remediation status.
+- **Misconfiguration Database**: A dedicated database or table for logging all detected misconfigurations along with their current remediation status.
 It helps in tracking and managing the health of all monitored services.
+Same as above, this can be part of a unified database or a separate database based on performance requirements.

 - **Audit Database**: This database keeps track of all actions performed by the framework.
 It is essential for auditing, compliance, and tracking changes over time.
+Due to the high volume of write operations, it is recommended to use a database optimized for high write performance, such as InfluxDB or Cassandra.
+This can be a separate database optimized for logging.

 ## C. Mechanisms for Initiating the System and Monitoring Performance